Johann Cesar VI. Godeffroy: Family history and the trading company J.C. Godeffroy & Sohn

 The Godeffroys were French Huguenots of La Rochelle.
 In 1737 they were forced to flee France to avoid religious persecution after events following the Edict of Fontainebleau in 1685.
 The family sought asylum in Prussia and finally settled in the port city of Hamburg, founding a trading empire known as J.C.
 Godeffroy & Sohn.
 At first the trade was in Western Europe and the West Indies with textiles as export item; the goods returning to Hamburg included copper, coffee, wine, figs, and sugar from Cuba.
-Under Johann Cesar VI Godeffroy outposts were established in Havana and in Valparaiso.
+Under Johann Cesar VI Godeffroy outposts were established in Havana and in Valparaíso.
 He built a fleet of trading ships that, at its peak, numbered 29 deep water sailing vessels and some 100 smaller ships.
 Among these ships were the barques Johann Caesar, Peter Godeffroy, La Rochelle, Wandram, Suzanne, Iserbrook, Victoria, and until the economic crisis of 1857, the renowned American-built clipper Sovereign of the Seas.
-In 1855, trade was expanded into the Pacific following negotiations by Godeffroy's agent in Valparaiso, August Unselm.
+In 1855, trade was expanded into the Pacific following negotiations by Godeffroy's agent in Valparaíso, August Unselm.
 He sailed out to the Navigator Islands, The Friendly Islands, Fiji, and finally Tahiti.